aayanmtn/aayanmateen.tech/src/content/blog/03-Terraform/index.md

 ---
-title: "TERRAFORM Infrastructure as a Code
+title: "Exploring Terraform: An Introduction to Modern Infrastructure as Code "
-"
 description: "About Terraform"
 date: "Jun 20 2024"